QualiSystems/cloudshell-help/docs/devguide/developing-shells/customize-shells.md

 ![](/Images/Devguide-shells/Customizing-Shells_2.png)

 Next, create an attribute on the root model of the resource.
 Attributes are created in the `properties` section of the `shell-definition.yaml`.
-We’ll add a string attribute called “my attribute” with a default value and some rules.
+We’ll add a string attribute called "my attribute” with a default value and some rules.

 ```css
 node_types: